30 JUNE 2020

 But I’ve been fixated by the storytelling potential that is in you.
 My biggest new project is releasing the voice inside everyone.
 To distill the adventure we used to experience through travel, into something smaller.
 Something we can do at home.
 Not as a second-best option for when we can’t travel.
 But as a way to reconnect with place, with memory and with imagination.
 To venture beyond reality and play with ‘what if?’
 To be silly and open.

-I’m creating a new workshop process, beginning with a podcast to be released in July.
+I’m creating a new workshop process, beginning with a podcast to fit into everyone’s lockdown lifestyle.
 It has been a rough journey to get to this point, mostly learning how to record and edit audio and do all that technical background work.
 I have a great deal of newfound respect for audio engineers!

 So I’ve had a lot of free time to reflect and read and dream.
 I’ve changed website hosts and redone the whole thing, with new photography from a fun and physically distanced shoot with Clare Hawley.